For VAR’, IT Solution Providers, Managed Service Providers and any type of organization looking for Subscription Redemption...

 The Ghost of Christmas Future continues to show you the shrunken figures that were once the muscular hulks of transaction-based businesses.
 Many had thought the recurring revenue and cloud era was just a bunch of hooey.
 Or worse, they thought they could make the transition quickly, only to find it’s a 12 – 18 month journey and they did not have the will or stamina to take on the challenge.

-You can’t bear to look as competitors you’ve never heard of pick through the business that was once your pride and joy…
+You can’t bear to look as competitors, you’ve never heard of, pick through and eviscerate the business that was once your pride and joy…